VisionOra/langChain-with-ETL-process/README.md

 cd your-repo
 ```

-Ensure you have Python 3.8 or higher installed on your system.
+Ensure you have Python 3.11

 ### 2. Create and Activate Virtual Environment